#!/usr/bin/env python3

 class BaseSecurityAssessment(ABC):

-"""Abstract base class for OWASP Top 10 security assessments"""
+"""Abstract base class for OWASP Top 10 security assessments with file location support."""

 self.config = config